 In companies where the customer success division is in the early stages, a common question is “who does customer success report to?”
 Customer success leaders should directly report to the CEO or COO.
 In such companies, a customer success leader defines the goals and the metrics that the department has to follow in consultation with the senior leadership.

 Who does a Customer Success Manager report to?
 Typically the structure is a Customer Success Manager (CSM) and Implementation Specialist reporting to the CEO.

 Some early-stage companies put the customer success department under sales.

 That is NOT a good idea.

-Sales is responsible for bringing in new business and has no role to play in the recurring revenue business.
-This might lead to complications as the sales head would be focused on increasing the sales and not whether the customers will renew or upsell.
-Also, for the sales head, customer success will not be the priority and at the end s/he will mostly be measured on the number of deals closed.
+Sales are responsible for bringing in new business and have no role to play in the recurring revenue business.
+This might lead to complications as the sales head would be focused on increasing the sales and not on renewals/upsells.
+Also, for the sales head, customer success will not be a priority.
+At the end s/he will mostly be measured on the number of deals closed.
 So, s/he would not give the required time or put in the necessary efforts to reduce churn or increase upsells.

 In this situation, the customer success team can get stifled and hence may not be able to achieve their goals.